 This site represents the forming face of the Golgi apparatus.
 The transition vesicle and tubules that detach from the endoplasmic reticulum fuse here to create New cisternae.

 The opposite concave face of the cisternal sack represents the maturing face.
 It is associated with secretory vesicles and vacuoles.
-These are formed by the Dilation of the ides of cisternae due to accumulation of secretory products formed by the concentration in Golgi cisternae.
-These vesicles coalesce and finally create large vacuolar structures that are called zymogen granules or lysosomes.
+These are formed by the Dilation of the ides of cisternae due to the accumulation of secretory products formed by the concentration in Golgi cisternae.
+These vesicles coalesce and finally create large vacuolar structures called zymogen granules or lysosomes.

 Transition vesicles –